dimroc/blog/_posts/2014-12-11-migrating-data-separate-from-the-schema.md

 ### Note
 *The* [**dimroc**](https://github.com/dimroc/datafix) *fork has many upgrades to the Casecommons version, including the rake tasks that function like *rake db:migrate*.
 It will eventually be incorporated into the Casecommons version when they stop sending email and look at the PR.*

-###Update 01/26/2015
-*Check out the [nondestructive_migrations](https://github.com/jasonfb/nondestructive_migrations) gem.
-It's similar to dimroc/datafix but simpler because it leverages existing AR code.
-It does not however generate specs... yet.*

 ### References